 - Get Involved

-Wayne Clough is the 12th Secretary of the Smithsonian Institution.
-Clough has launched a new era at the Institution, expanding the Smithsonian's global relevance and helping the nation shape its future through research, education and scientific discovery on major topics of the day.
+Wayne Clough was the 12th Secretary of the Smithsonian Institution.
+Clough launched a new era at the Institution, expanding the Smithsonian's global relevance and helping the nation shape its future through research, education and scientific discovery on major topics of the day.

 One of his first initiatives led to a new strategic plan that speaks to four grand challenges that will bring together the diverse resources of the Smithsonian's museums and science centers through interdisciplinary approaches.

-Ensuring that the Institution's vast collection is accessible and available to everyone is a priority for Clough and the new strategic plan.
+Ensuring that the Institution's vast collection is accessible and available to everyone was a priority for Clough and the new strategic plan.
 Efforts are underway to digitize millions of objects in the collection.